 The rise in out-of-pocket costs puts pressure on consumers to learn to shop for value in healthcare services.
-And as they pay for more of the cost of care, consumers are becoming more engaged in making actual care decisions.
+And as they pay more of the cost of care, consumers are becoming more engaged in making actual care decisions.
+Providers engage a substantial number of consumer every day.

-This means that consumers will be asking providers more frequently for information about their pricing and quality performance.
+This means that consumers will be asking providers every day for information about their pricing and quality performance.
 Consumers won't succeed as value shoppers, however, unless providers are able to provide that information.
-Again, providers have a crucial role - that of a trusted advisor who lays out care options and helps to guide patients in their decision-making.
+Again, providers have a crucial role-that of a trusted advisor who lays out care options and helps to guide patients in their decision-making.

-Providing Value with a Population Health Services Organization systems have invested in strategy development but are unsure of how to implement the resulting plans.
-Others have invested in the technology and analytics solutions that have become synonymous with population health, but need support in how to use that data to transform their operations and drive outcomes in a sustainable way.
+Providing Value with a Population Health Services Organization

+Though many health systems are moving toward value-based models, few have completed the journey.
+Some systems have invested in strategy development but are unsure of how to implement the resulting plans.
+Others have invested in the technology and analytics solutions that have become synonymous with population health but need support in how to use that data to transform their operations and outcomes in a sustainable way arrangements, developing care management programs and capabilities, deploying an advanced analytics infrastructure, and operating a health plan.